FEAScript/.github/profile/README.md

-### FEAScript: A JavaScript Library for Democratizing Finite Element Simulations
+### FEAScript: A JavaScript Finite Element Simulation Library

 <a href="https://feascript.com/" target="_blank">FEAScript</a> is a lightweight finite element simulation library built in JavaScript.
 It allows users to create and run client-side, browser-based simulations for physics and engineering problems without requiring additional installations.